-The new Creative Cloud Photography Plan includes the latest and greatest desktop releases of both Photoshop CC and Lightroom 5, plus other related tools and services.
+The new Creative Cloud Photography Plan comes with the latest and greatest full desktop releases of both Photoshop CC and Lightroom CC, plus other integrated tools and services.
 It includes all of the following components for only US$9.99/month with an annual membership (Adobe’s best deal ever on PS):

-- 2 GB of Cloud storage, plus unlimited online photo storage in Lightroom Web
+- 20 GB of Cloud storage including online photo storage in Lightroom Web

-- Seamless integration with the powerful new Photoshop Mix mobile app
+- Seamless integration with the new Photoshop Mix and Photoshop Fix mobile apps

 - Access to hundreds of exclusive online video tutorials in Creative Cloud Learn

 - Download and use of prior Photoshop releases (CC 2021, 2020, …)

 - Install all desktop applications on up to two of your computers

 - Easily move the products between different systems you own

 - No previous purchase necessary, and no prior software required

 - Get going!
 Download the free 314-page guide to Photography, Photoshop & Lightroom